cllopes/reactathon/material/2_react/1_start/readme.md

 In the public folder you will find `index.html`

-This file contains one very import line:
+This file contains one very important line:

 `<div id="root"></div>`

-This create an html element for our first React Component to attach to.
+This creates an html element for our first React Component to attach to.

 Inside `App.js` you will first notice the imports (see [ES6 Imports](../../1_es6/6_modules/readme.md) for more information on __modules__))